-Any potential revenue received from the proposed pilot VMT Mitigation Bank program will be utilized to construct or implement pre-selected bicycle, pedestrian or transit projects that were included as VMT reducing projects as part of the analysis.
-Dependent on individual project needs, and availability of VMT within the bank, the City Traffic Engineer may consider a cap on project contributions to the bank.
+Any potential revenue received from the proposed voluntary pilot VMT Mitigation Bank program will be utilized to construct or implement pre-selected bicycle, pedestrian or transit projects that were included as VMT reducing projects as part of the analysis.
 Revenues from the bank cannot be utilized for vehicle traffic improvements as it is not consistent with the intent of SB 743.
 To be legally compliant, SB 743 encourages a transportation mode shift and is intended to reduce single occupancy vehicular movements.
-Additionally, the existing regional Transportation Uniform Mitigation Fee (TUMF) program already collects fees to fund local vehicle transportation projects to improve passenger vehicle traffic on the arterial roadway network.
+Additionally, the existing regional Transportation Uniform Mitigation Fee (TUMF) program already collects fees to fund local vehicle transportation projects to improve traffic.